The Group of Disjoint 2-Spheres in 4-Space: Injectivity of the Kirk invariant: Proof of Theorem

-This section completes the proof of Theorem~\ref{thm:main} via the following proposition which shows that a link map with vanishing Kirk invariant satisfies the algebraic intersection condition of the Metabolic Unlinking Theorem~\ref{thm:I2-metabolic}:
+This section completes the proof of Theorem~\ref{thm:main} via the following proposition which shows that a link map with vanishing Kirk invariants satisfies the algebraic intersection condition of the Metabolic Unlinking Theorem~\ref{thm:I2-metabolic}: